Folk Art, Music

 Tasana is not only an excellent performer, but is a gifted workshop leader.
 He can lead drum circles, and teach drumming and dance to beginners as well as seasoned musicians.
 He has done work with children on the Autism Spectrum, senior citizens, youth of all ages, and educators.

 He is a rostered artist with Erie Arts & Culture and available for residencies.
 He is also available for shorter workshops.

-Short video of Tasana working with students at East Middle School in Erie: https://youtu.be/dH-6LaTXl5A
+Short video of Tasana working with middle school students: https://youtu.be/dH-6LaTXl5A